techguy95/jekyll-now/_posts/2017-4-24-Remember-MadLibs.md

 title: They want EFX!
 ---

-Check out how we learned how to deploy a simple website on Heroku using event-based javascript to run a [MadLibs game.](https://madlibs-learn-teach-code.herokuapp.com/) Another exciting chapter in the blogosphere of the [Learn Teach Code](http://learnteachcode.org/) UnBootcamp experiment!
+Check out how we learned to deploy a simple website on Heroku using event-based javascript to run a [MadLibs game.](https://madlibs-learn-teach-code.herokuapp.com/) Another exciting chapter in the blogosphere of the [Learn Teach Code](http://learnteachcode.org/) UnBootcamp experiment!